muhammad-salem/aurora/README.md

 yarn add @ibyar/aurora
 ```

-for import resources files as module you can get hep by adding reference of `@ibyar/types`
+- for import resources files as module you can get help by adding reference of `@ibyar/types`
-in your `index.ts` file add type reference for `@ibyar/types`
+in your main `index.ts` file:

 ```ts
 /// <reference types="@ibyar/types" />